 Before setting up your Zoom account, make sure that you have a good internet connection and a good webcam.
 There are still webcams available on Amazon.

 First, you need to know that only the Zoom tutor needs to set up an account on Zoom.
 It is for free if you tutor one-on-one.
 Once you have more than one student, the first 40 minutes are for free.
 After 40 minutes, you can leave the meeting and start again, or you pay on a subscription basis.

 Once you created your Zoom account, you can create meetings and send your students an invitation.

 2. Breakout room for Zoom tutoring online

 I find the breakout rooms extremely useful.
 As soon as I have more than five students in an online tutoring session, I create breakout rooms for different exercises.
-The Zoom tutor can choose which students should work together in these rooms and can then go from room to room to offer help.
+The Zoom tutor can choose which students should work together in these rooms and then go from room to room to offer help.
 The students in the breakout rooms can even call the Zoom tutor to ask for help.
 See these breakout rooms as different rooms at a school.
 No matter the reason or how many different chat rooms you create, the Zoom tutor can go from one room to the other to help your students.

 3. Use Of Visuals

 As you know, using visuals is very important when you are tutoring online.
 Zoom allows you to use many different tools to make this platform work for you.
-From audio sharing during screen sharing to mobile collaboration with co-annotation, simply chat or group messaging, closed captioning, and even MPEG-4 cloud recording, you can do it all.
+From audio sharing during screen sharing to mobile collaboration with co-annotation, chat or group messaging, closed captioning, online whiteboards, and even MPEG-4 cloud recording, you can do it all.